Searching for a value

 The search algorithm is called "linear" because it individually searches for the target from start to end.

-Binary Search is a searching algorithm that works only on sorted and comparable dataset.
+Binary Searcharrow-up-right is a searching algorithm that works only on sorted and comparable dataset.
 It is considered to be significantly faster than linear search because it ignores where the target value cannot exist in the dataset by comparing the target with its generated midpoint.

 The midpoint changes every iteration to shrink the search range within the dataset until the target is found or not found.